the-butterfly-effect/tbe/levels/QUALITY-ASSURANCE.md

 * `finished`: Solvable and highly polished.
 High quality requirements, can be presented in levels.xml and releases without embarrassing ourselves.
   Requirements:
-    * Solvable
+    * Must be solvable
-    * Unique name
+    * Must have a unique name
     * Proper goal description.
 Succinct and to the point.
-Story-telling goes to post-it notes
+      Story-telling goes to Post-It notes.
     * No customized object is allowed if a standard object would have been appropriate as well.
-For example, no using RectObject with wood texture since Floor does the same thing.
+For example, no using RectObject with old wood texture since Floor does the same thing.
     * Appropriate scene size (test by resizing the window)
     * All object descriptions/tooltips must be correct, if present
     * Custom non-trivial objects must have tooltips